Idea-Pool/evaluation-java-karate/TESTCASES.md

 1. **And** text in hero section should be "One framework.
 Mobile & desktop."
 1. **And** Get started button should be visible in the hero section
 1. **When** Get started button is clicked in the hero section
-1. **Then** the URL should be https://angular.io/start
+1. **Then** the URL should be https://angular.io/docs
-1. **And** the title on the content should be "Getting Started with Angular: Your First App"
+1. **And** the title on the content should contain "Introduction to the Angular Docs"

 ## `TC-2` Checking search field on landing page